pasthev/sensus/README.md

 * Broadlink Base 64 (Used in Home Assistant)

 ### Frequency change
-* Instantly read or change frequency in Lirc / Pronto / Decimal / Raw frames
+* Read or change frequency in Lirc / Pronto / Decimal / Raw frames
-* Instantly read or change IR / RF433 / RF315 in Brodaling Hex or Base 64 code
+* Read or change IR / RF433 / RF315 in Brodalink Hex or Base 64 code

+### Broadlink repeats change
+* Read or change Broadlink repeats in Hex or B64

+### Code conversion to and from:
+* Random IR / RF codes generation

 ### IR/RF frames analysis
 * Frames decoding in detailled logged view